Review of Persona (1966)

-An actress stops speaking.
+An actor stops speaking.
 A young nurse cares for her, speaking interminably, as if laying siege to her listening patient.

 Archetypal “art” cinema by Bergman, letting mimesis bleed vaguely into impressionist dreams and pop-psychological puzzles with very few characters and almost no action.